18 Best Positions During Labor To Ease The Pain

 The lunging position, best positions during labor

-In this position you need to raise one of your feet and keep it on a chair.
-It helps in getting the baby to an ideal position and encourages labor.
+In this position, you must raise one of your feet and keep it on a chair.
+It helps in getting the baby to an ideal position, making it one of the best exercises to induce labor naturally.
 You can also do kneeling lunges if it is comfortable.

 Benefits